Interstate 69 in Texas: Route designation intrigue

 Original plans for the route included a potential overlap with the "TTC-35" corridor component as well, but the preferred alternative for that component follows I-35 south of San Antonio instead of entering the Lower Rio Grande Valley.

-Recent and future improvements

-Since July 2011, Texas has been proceeding with upgrading rural sections of US 59, US 77, and US 281 to Interstate standards by replacing intersections with interchanges and converting two-lane stretches to four lanes by adding a second roadway to the existing roadway and adding one-way frontage roads.
-Some bypasses will be built around some cities with some of them being known as a relief route.

-A stated goal of TxDOT's I-69 initiative is that "existing suitable freeway sections of the proposed system be designated as I-69 as soon as possible".
-A bill was introduced and passed by the House of Representatives that allows Interstate quality sections of US 59, US 77, and US 281 to be signed as I-69 regardless of whether or not they connected to other Interstate Highways.

-Meanwhile, TxDOT has submitted an application to the FHWA and AASHTO to designate 75 mi of US 59 in the Houston area and 8 mi of US 77 near Corpus Christi as I-69, as these sections are already built to Interstate standards and connect to other Interstate Highways.
+TxDOT submitted an application to the FHWA and AASHTO to designate 75 mi of US 59 in the Houston area and 8 mi of US 77 near Corpus Christi as I-69, as these sections are already built to Interstate standards and connect to other Interstate Highways.
 In August 2011, TxDOT received approval from the FHWA for a 6 mi segment of US 77 between I-37 and SH 44 near Corpus Christi and was approved by AASHTO in October 2011.
 Officials held a ceremony on December 5, 2011, to unveil I-69 signs on the Robstown–Corpus Christi section.
 On May 29, 2013, the Robstown–Corpus Christi section of I-69 was resigned as I-69E.